-The Foundation’s Science and Stewardship Department undertakes focused research, inventory and monitoring projects aimed at providing increased understanding of the rare resources found on our properties.
+The Foundation’s Department of Ecological Research, Stewardship and Restoration undertakes focused research, inventory and monitoring projects aimed at providing increased understanding of the rare resources found on our properties.
 Listed below is a summary of the many subjects they are studying.

 Click on the thumbnail photograph or description below to access more information about our research projects: